TyGBenjamin/Updated-Portfolio/README.md

 ## About

 My name is Tyler B. Gandy.
-I'm currently completing the Upeen LPS Bootcamp while also attending school to complete an Associate Degree program for Computer Science.
-I thoroughly enjoy working in javascript code and feel comfortable wokring on either front-end or back-end development teams.
+I'm currently completing the UPenn LPS Bootcamp while also attending school to complete an Associate Degree program for Computer Science.
+I thoroughly enjoy working in JavaScript code and feel comfortable working on either front-end or back-end Development teams.
 Please visit my portfolio webpage to inquire more.
 Thank You for your time and consideration.
 Best Regards.

 ## Preview